YaboiET/unitalk_bitrix24/ext_context_markdown/decision_log.md

     * Other relevant `callState` values will be mapped as needed.
 * **Rationale:**
     * These decisions further refine the disposition outcome mapping to align with the project's specific requirements and ensure accurate representation of call outcomes in Bitrix24 CRM

+## Decision 1: Not Utilizing Unitalk's Native Integration Tab

+* **Date:** 2024-10-17
+* **Decision:** We will not utilize Unitalk's native integration tab for now.
+* **Reasoning:** We will manage the integration through our custom code and webhooks for better control and flexibility.

+## Decision 2: Handling User Assignments and SIP Line Connections Dynamically

+* **Date:** 2024-10-17
+* **Decision:** We will handle user assignments and SIP line connections dynamically through our integration code.
+* **Reasoning:** This allows us to manage user-specific SIP credentials and ensure efficient utilization of the single outer line with multiple SIP lines.

+## Decision 3: Using Bitrix24 API for Fetching User SIP Credentials

+* **Date:** 2024-10-17
+* **Decision:** We will use the Bitrix24 API (`voximplant.user.get`) to fetch user-specific SIP credentials dynamically.
+* **Reasoning:** This avoids storing sensitive information in our code and ensures we are always using the correct credentials for each user.

+## Decision 4: Combining Bitrix24 Webhooks and API Calls for Agent Status Updates

+* **Date:** 2024-10-17
+* **Decision:** We will combine Bitrix24 webhooks (`ONVOXIMPLANTCALLSTART` and `ONVOXIMPLANTCALLEND`) with periodic checks of agent availability using the `telephony.getstatus` API call.
+* **Reasoning:** This approach provides a more robust solution for agent status synchronization, covering various scenarios and potential edge cases.